We’re an award-winning partnership

 David Gibson, Programme Manager for Building Better Opportunities Stafford & South Staffordshire, commented: “Since the programme began last year we have supported 350 people.
 To date, 188 people have reported that they now have fewer barriers to work and 43 people are now in employment thanks to work we do.”

 Building Better Opportunities Stafford & South Staffordshire is a partnership of 14 organisations from across Stafford and South Staffordshire who work together to tackle the multiple barriers to employment that residents face.
-The programme, jointly funded by the European Social Fund (ESF) and the National Lottery, through the Big Lottery Fund, focuses on a holistic approach addressing residents’ mental and physical barriers in a bid to move them closer to employment.
+The programme, jointly funded by the European Social Fund (ESF) and the National Lottery Community Fund, focuses on a holistic approach addressing residents’ mental and physical barriers in a bid to move them closer to employment.

 The partnership is led by Business Enterprise Support (BES) and made-up of a variety of strategic and delivery partners including: BEAM, Citizen Advice Bureau Staffordshire South West, Fuse Enterprise CIC, South Staffordshire District Council, South Staffordshire Housing, South Staffordshire Work Clubs, Stafford and Rural Homes, Staffordshire Chambers of Commerce, Staffordshire Women’s Aid, Support Staffordshire, Upper Moreton Rural Activities, University Hospital North Midlands and Youth Enterprise.